 Mesmerized by the Chinese noodle soup you had in a restaurant and fantasized making them at home?
-Let me introduce a few that I grew up with.
+Let me introduce a few types of noodles that I grew up with.

 This noodle is known to me as 熟面 (shu mian) but the more accurate name should be 福建油面 (fu jian you mian) or Hokkien Egg Noodles.